Characters: Wreck It Ralph Main Characters

 - Armor-Piercing Question: To Fix-It Felix, Jr. when Felix comes down on him because of the troubles he'd been through after Ralph game jumped, making him realize he really wasn't being a good friend to him.

 - Badass: In spite of his villainous role that he has no choice over, he's a tough guy with a heart of gold.
-And yes, this does go beyond Informed Attribute, since he ends up saving Sugar Rush's inhabitants from a cruel tyrant, culminating (almost) in a Heroic Sacrifice.
+He gives to the gameless Qbert characters, tries to help Vanellope once he realizes she's even worse off than him, and ends up saving Sugar Rush's inhabitants from a cruel tyrant, culminating (almost) in a Heroic Sacrifice.

 - Being Evil Sucks: The Nicelanders don't respect him for a job that he has to do to keep his game going, and he's stuck living in the dump while they get a nice apartment building.